Brendan Steele. File photo

 • Sports Roundup: Palms to Pines Golf

-Jim Crandall, Palms to Pines Golf Association handicap chair, provided this report on the Friday, May 18, golf tournament played at the Menifee Lakes Country Club.
-The regular monthly tournament was played on the Palms Course on a beautiful spring day under sunny skies, mild temperatures and gentle winds.
-The course was in excellent shape…
+Jim Crandall, Palms to Pines Golf Association handicap chair, provided this report about the Friday, March 15, golf tournament.
+The club held its regular monthly tournament at the Temecula Creek Inn Golf Course on the Creeks to Oaks links.
+The day was sunny and clear, and the course was in excellent shape.
+The front nine…